safiirarahmah/intoduction-qwiklabs-assessment/README.md

-# Google IT Automation Certificate
+# Google IT Automation Certificate Coursera
-## Introduction to Git and Github Week 3  Assessment
+## Introduction to Git and Github

 I am editing the README file.
 Adding some more details about the project description.